 - itching around where you received your shot

-- redness or change in skin color
+- skin redness or darkening

 - skin hardening, possibly forming into a lump